 Though you can benefit from a second opinion at any time, it is most valuable when you are first diagnosed and have the widest array of treatment options.
 For example, there might be a clinical trial that is right for you but is only open to people who haven't started treatment yet.

-SCCA is home to the region’s only Pancreatic Cancer Specialty Clinic, where our medical, surgical and radiation oncologists and supportive care professionals meet weekly to discuss and care for people with pancreatic cancer or NETs as a team.
+SCCA is home to the region’s only Pancreatic Cancer Specialty Clinic, where our medical, surgical and radiation oncologists and supportive care professionals meet weekly to discuss and care for people with pancreatic cancer as a team.
 During a single visit you get the second opinion of not one doctor but an entire group of specialists.

 Based on your unique situation, we might schedule you with a single specialist who is best qualified to provide an opinion about your options — for example, if you have metastatic cancer and are already receiving treatment.

 Talk with pancreatic cancer experts who understand your disease in greater depth than the general oncologists in your local community.

 Call us at (855) 557-0555 to request an appointment for a second opinion.

 Getting a second opinion from doctors who specialize in pancreatic cancer can help you:

 Feel confident that your cancer has been accurately diagnosed and staged

 There are several types of pancreatic cancer, and evaluating the stage of these tumors can be complex.
 Pathologists, radiologists and gastroenterologists from SCCA are experts in diagnosing pancreatic cancers and have access to the latest technologies to help ensure we know as much about your cancer as possible.

 A second opinion may identify better, more advanced or more aggressive options, including minimally invasive techniques, such as laparoscopic surgery; the latest radiation therapies, including proton therapy; and clinical studies of new chemotherapies.